-This page includes links to museums and galleries featuring permanent collections of Chinese painting and/or art.
+This page includes links to museums and galleries featuring permanent collections of Chinese painting and/or art, plus online collections.
+Some temporary exhibitions are listed here.
 (CBPS is not responsible for the content of any of these sites).
-Plus online collections.

 Museums and Galleries featuring Chinese Painting and Art